-I’ve used Heroku since I’ve before been a professional software engineer.
+I’ve used Heroku since before I’ve been a professional software engineer.

 As part of my bootcamp, we learned to write code first, and abstracted ops away with Heroku’s super powerful git CLI integration (git push heroku master).
 My first job as a software engineer deployed all of their applications via Heroku – to a paid tier, of course.
 That job also leveraged review applications for one-click staging environment creation, environment configuration, and creating a seeded staging database, which was a very powerful feature for passing our work off to QA engineers.
 And finally, I still use it from time to time to spin up simple one-off websites, like a demo for hyde-lang, a language I wrote in Python.
 Or a demo for a chess engine called ChessMate that I wrote when I was still in bootcamp.
 Most recently, it powered the microblogging API for this very blog.